 Dr Julia Shaw is German-Canadian.
 She has presented the German TVNOW documentary “Mörderische Frauen” and regularly appears on German television.

-She also worked as the expert consultant for the German TV drama “The Witnesses” (8 Zeugen).
+She has also worked as the expert consultant for the German TV drama “The Witnesses” (8 Zeugen).
 The protagonist of the series, played by the famous German actress Alexandra Maria-Lara, is based on Dr Shaw and her work on false memory.
-Dr Shaw has also hosted the RTL podcast Böse with actor Jazzy Gudd.

-Dr Shaw was a columnist at BBC Science Focus Magazine (2022).
-Previously she was a regular contributor to Scientific American (2015-2017) and Psychology Today (2019-2020).
+Dr Shaw has written articles for major international outlets.
+Including The Guardian, Time magazine, and the BBC, and she was a regular columnist at BBC Science Focus Magazine (2022), Scientific American (2015-2017) and Psychology Today (2019-2020).

-Keynotes and Events
+Keynotes & Events

 What human-critical skills do we need to build ethical, resilient organisations?

-And how do we harness social science to make better decisions in an AI-driven world?
+How do we harness social science to make better decisions in an AI-driven world?

-Dr Julia Shaw has delivered keynotes on AI and psychology to organisations on the forefront of technological change, including Microsoft, LinkedIn, Google, and Meta.
+Dr Julia Shaw has delivered keynotes on AI and social science to organisations on the forefront of technological change, including Microsoft, LinkedIn, Google, and Meta.
 Her talks and panel discussions on the human mind and memory (like at CEBIT) have reached finance, medical, scientific, and legal audiences worldwide.
 Her TED talks have had millions of views.

 To book Dr Shaw for keynotes, panels, or advisory work, contact Sophieclaire Armitage at Mirador.
 You can also follow Dr Julia Shaw on LinkedIn.